lakshit77/Langchain-poc/README.md

 - Uses a professional research assistant format with proper citations
 - Includes section headers and markdown formatting for better readability
 - Provides executive summaries for comprehensive answers
+- Implements advanced text preprocessing to improve PDF text extraction
+- Uses Maximum Marginal Relevance (MMR) for better diversity in search results
+- Optimized chunking strategy for better context preservation
+- Includes an answer verification system that automatically detects and fills in missing information
+- Performs targeted drug-specific searches when drug names are identified in missing information

 ## Requirements